Egiob/markdown-cv/index.md

 ### Leadership

 `2019-2020`
-__V.P. of the students sports office__ an associaton with 400 contributors , 13 members and more than 80 *k€* of budget.
+__Vice-President of the students sports office__ an associaton with 400 contributors , 13 members and more than 80 *k€* of budget.
-- Management of the whole sport life of the school (infrastructures, coachs, equipment).
+- Management of the whole sport life of the school (infrastructures, coachs, equipments).

 `2019-2020`
 __President of the cheese club *Téléfrom*__